 Prescriptive grammar tells you what you should do, rather than what people actually do.

-Prescriptive grammar would say that you should always use proper punctuation, and that you shouldn’t start a sentence with a conjunction.
+Prescriptive grammar would say that you should always use proper punctuation (like how to hyphenate “in-person”), and that you shouldn’t start a sentence with a conjunction.
+The formal rules around using the 8 parts of speech also follow prescriptive grammar guidelines.

 - Of course, there are exceptions to every rule, but in general, prescriptive grammar is all about following the rules.